 Social media has become an integral part of every organization’s marketing strategy.
 Most of the large enterprises today have at least a Facebook Page, a LinkedIn Company Page, a Twitter account and an Instagram business account.
-Every six months or so, social media platforms undergo some fundamental change.
+Every six months or so, social media marketing platforms undergo some fundamental change.
 2018 witnessed major algorithm shifts, data breach scandals and emergence of new content distribution methods.
 Brands seeking to remain ahead of the social media curve need to stay abreast of the latest social media trends and incorporate them into their strategy.
 Let us have a look at the latest social media trends rocking the digital space.

 While social media users always had data privacy concerns, 2018 brought them to the fore.
 Facebook-Cambridge Analytica scandal rocked the headlines in March 2018 when users realized their personal information was being exploited for political gains.
 In a path-breaking move the same year, the General Data Protection Regulation (GDPR) was brought into effect in the European Union (EU).
 Aimed at protecting the personal data of EU citizens, the law makes it difficult for companies to procure potentially valuable user data.